AntonyThorpe/ssBootstrap3/README.md

 ## Basic styling and Silverstripe modules
- * `main.less` contains some basic styling for navigation, breadcrumbs, search, and the Blog module.
+ * `main.less` contains some basic styling for navigation, search, and the Blog module.
  * `form.less` contains some basic styling for forms.
  * UserForms Module: for more control over presentation `UserDefinedForms.ss` page type is included under the `templates/layout` folder (remove $UserDefinedForm from within the CMS).
  * `layout.ess` includes sticky footer settings